 Introduction to Jacksonville, Florida

 Jacksonville, located in the northeast corner of Florida, is the state's largest city (and the country's largest in land area, with 800+ square miles).
 Named after Andrew Jackson, the city was settled in 1816 and incorporated in 1832.
-Destroyed during the Civil war, Jacksonville was rebuilt, becoming a major industrial city and a transportation hub.
+Destroyed during the Civil War, Jacksonville was rebuilt, becoming a major industrial city and a transportation hub.
 Three US Navy installations are in the area.
-Today, Jacksonville is a growing city of around 750,000, with a young population and a strong economy that is diversified among technical, manufacturing and service industries.
-Inc. magazine ranked Jacksonville #8 on its list of Top Cities for Doing Business in America.
+Today, Jacksonville is a growing city with a diversified economy that includes technical, manufacturing and service industries.

 Jacksonville colleges include Florida Community College, the University of North Florida, Jacksonville University, Florida Metropolitan University, Florida Technical College, Remington College, Edward Waters College, the Sanford-Brown Institute and ITT Technical Institute.